ranginui/ranginui.github.io/testimonials.md

 > He’s just three …

 The “journalist” couldn’t finish this statement as he was promptly hit 16 times with a mere

+> Some one started an email to me with Kia ora, so I was typing out a reply saying “I’m not Māori please address me in English”.
+As I was about to hit send a felt an immense pain at the back of my head and someone yelled “English that, cracker”

+Perhaps the most fragile person in the world